rafritts/blockframe/README.md

 # Blockframe

 Blockframe is currently an educational tool for myself to practice blockchain technology.
 It is still very basic.
 I strongly advise against using this application for any real blockchain programming.
-In its current form, it is single threaded, and does have any distributed capabilities.
+In its current form, it is single threaded, and does not have any distributed capabilities.

 ## Getting Started